Lucas Catarina

 Lucas Catarina (born 26 August 1996) is a Monégasque tennis player.

 Catarina has a career-high ATP singles ranking of No. 341 achieved on 11 June 2018.
 He also has a career-high ATP doubles ranking of No. 526 achieved on 27 May 2019.
+He has won twelve singles along with two doubles titles on the ITF pro circuit tour.

+Catarina represents Monaco in the Davis Cup.
+He defeated Latvian tennis player Rūdolfs Mednis in his first rubber.

+Career

-He has won six singles titles on the ITF pro circuit tour, along with two doubles titles.
-He played his first ATP main-draw match in April 2018 at the Monte Carlo Rolex Masters after receiving a wild card into the main draw.
+He played his first ATP main-draw match in April 2018 at the Monte Carlo Masters after receiving a wildcard into the main draw.
 He lost against former world No. 3 Milos Raonic.
 Also in 2018, he won the singles silver medal at the Mediterranean Games.
-Catarina has won eight Futures titles.

-Catarina represents Monaco in the Davis Cup.
-He defeated Latvian tennis player Rūdolfs Mednis in his first rubber.